How to vote - Polling Stations / Proxy / Postal

 If you cannot get to a polling station in person and do not wish to vote by post you can appoint someone to vote on your behalf.
 This is called voting by proxy.

-You must have a reason for applying to vote by proxy such as working away, studying at university or being infirm etc. On the application form you must state why you cannot attend your polling station in person and who you wish to appoint as your proxy.
-If you wish to apply for an indefinite proxy you may also need to get someone to attest your form such as your employer, lecturer or doctor/nurse.
+You must have a reason for applying to vote by proxy such as working away, studying at university or being infirm etc. On the application form, you must state why you cannot attend your polling station in person and who you wish to appoint as your proxy.
+If you wish to apply for an indefinite proxy you may also need to get someone to attest your forms such as your employer, lecturer or doctor/nurse.
 Once you have completed an application form your details will be entered onto a list of proxy voters and an acknowledgement letter will be sent to you and your proxy.

 If you are not going to be at home for a particular election, for example away on holiday, you can appoint a proxy for one election and this does not need to be attested but you must give a reason.
 You can download a proxy voting form for your particular circumstances below: